phanikiranwtc/ethmarket/docs/Readme.md

 truffle test --network ganache
 ```

+### Circuit Breaker
+ emergencyFlag to true and run 1_HappyPath.js  test to see what happens when you use the circuit breaker pattern.

+ Reset this flag to false to test the scenarios in the regular case.

 ## Usage of EIP20 tokens
 As part of this project I have also used EIP20 tokens to help with the discount functionality in the market place.
 While the front-end doesn't talk anything explicitly about this, you may need to transfer tokens explicitly to the store owners to see the functionality in actions.